glassbeadsoftware/snapmail/README.md

 ## Installation

 ### Prerequisite
- - Windows: holochain requires WSL2 to be installed.
-Follow [this tutorial](https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/) on instructions to do that.
-Only Windows 10 version 2004 and up is supported.
  - Linux: `libssl` package must be installed on your system (and possibly `libssl-dev`)

 ### Steps
 1. Go to the [release page](https://github.com/glassbeadsoftware/snapmail-release/releases)
-1. Download the latest release file for your platform
+2. Download the latest release file for your platform.
-1. Unzip the file somewhere on your disk
+3. Execute the downloaded installer.
-1. Launch the `Snapmail` executable.
+4. Launch the `Snapmail` executable.
-1. You will be prompted to select a bootstrap server url.
+5. You will be prompted to select a network access key.
 This is required for discovering other peers on the network.
-Use your own or the public one provided by Holo `bootstrap.holo.net`
-1. Set your username in the top input box.
+You will only communicate with peers using the same network access key.
+6. You will be prompted to Set a username.
-1. Other users on the same bootstrap server will appear in the bottom right list box after hitting the refresh button.
+7. Other users on the same network will appear in the bottom right list box.

 ### Troubleshoot